dio-music/dio/README.md

 ## Development

-* macOS
 1. Run `npm run serve` to start the web server.
 This also compiles your Rust.
 The first time you execute this should take a long time (minutes)
 2. Open `localhost:8080` in your favorite browser (except if IE is your favorite.
 Feel free to leave the project if it is.)
-* Windows
-  1. TODO: